antongolub/misc/packages/topoconfig/extends/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@topoconfig/extends/latest.svg?label=npm&color=white)](https://www.npmjs.com/package/@topoconfig/extends)

 ## Motivation
 Many tools provide `extends` feature for their configs, but it works a little differently in each place.
 For example, `tsconfig` applies deep merge to `compilerOptions`, while `prettier` concatenates `overrides` array sections, etc. So we have to implement these nuances on site every time, and it's tiring and annoying a bit.
-I think we could make this a little simpler.
-Just:
-* Load resources from various formats
-* Merge them according to the rules
+Seems reasonable to optimize this routine:

 ```ts
 const tsconfig = await populate('tsconfig.json', {